 The P90X fitness test is designed to help beginners chart their progress and measure their current physical fitness levels.
 Beginners must meet minimum requirements to proceed with the P90X program.
 At the end of the 90 days, you'll repeat the test to see how far you've come.

 Equipment needed to complete the fitness test includes a heart rate monitor, a body fat caliper, tape measure, scale, securely installed pull-up bar, towel, water and a timer.
 You also need the P90X manual, which provides specific instructions on how to perform each exercise and provides a space to record your results.

 Preparing for the Test

-The P90X fitness test involves eight exercises that you should do in the same order during the initial and final evaluations.
+Do the test a few days before you plan to begin the P90X program.
 The test should take roughly 40 minutes.
 Before beginning the test, take your resting heart rate.
+Sit calmly and quietly for 2 minutes.
 Either use a heart rate monitor, or find your neck or wrist pulse and count the number of beats in 30 seconds.
-Multiply that result by 2 to measure your resting heart rate.
+Multiply that result by two to measure your resting heart rate.

-To successfully do the P90X program, your results should match the minimum requirements for each exercise.
-Males should be able to do 3 pull-ups; women should be able to do 1 pull-up.
+To successfully start the P90X program, your results should match the minimum requirements for each exercise.
+Males should be able to do three pull-ups; women should be able to do one pull-up.
 The minimum for the vertical leap is 5 inches for men and 3 inches for women.
-Males should be able to do 15 push-ups, and women should be able to do 3 push-ups or 15 modified push-ups.
-Men should be able to do ten 20-lb. bicep curls, and women should be able to do ten 8-lb. bicep curls.
-Males and females should both be able to reach 6 inches from their toes in the leg stretch test, hold a wall squat for 60 seconds, perform 25 in-and-out exercises and do continuous jumping jacks for 2 minutes.